ansys/pyfluent/doc/source/api/index.rst

 Meshing
 #######

-The :ref:`ref_meshing` mode is dedicated to capturing the capabilities of the Fluent Meshing guided workflows and associated tools.
-This component consists of an interface that is derived from the Fluent (meshing) TUI, as well as a meshing workflow interface that manages workflow tasks, meshing functions, and part management.
+The :ref:`ref_meshing` mode provides Pythonic interfaces to the Fluent Meshing TUI, Fluent Meshing guided workflows, and part management.

 Solver
 ######

 The :ref:`ref_solver` mode is dedicated to capturing the power of the Fluent solver.
-This component consists of a :ref:`ref_settings`-based interface or a :ref:`ref_solver_tui`-based interface that is derived from the Fluent (solver) TUI, as well as access to Fluent surface, scalar and vector field data.
+This component consists of a :ref:`ref_settings`-based interface and a :ref:`ref_solver_tui`-based interface that is derived from the Fluent Solver TUI, as well as access to scalar and vector surface field data.

 .. toctree::